GroovyMC/quilt-template-mod-groovy/README.md

 ## License

-This template on the QuiltMC GitHub is licensed under the [Creative Common Zero v1.0 license](./LICENSE-TEMPLATE.md).
+This template on the GroovyMC GitHub, as well as the original Quilt Template Mod on the QuiltMC GitHub, are licensed under the [Creative Common Zero v1.0 license](./LICENSE-TEMPLATE.md).

-Mods created with this template are not automatically licensed under the CC0, and are not required to give any kind of credit back to QuiltMC for this template.
+Mods created with this template are not automatically licensed under the CC0, and are not required to give any kind of credit back to GroovyMC or QuiltMC for this template.